zhang-haozhe/LeetcodeSolutions/README.md

 # Result:

-Runtime: 176 ms, faster than 91.51% of Python3 online submissions for Sort List.
+Runtime: 1064 ms, faster than 5.04% of Python3 online submissions for Sort List.
-Memory Usage: 30.3 MB, less than 44.00% of Python3 online submissions for Sort List.
+Memory Usage: 33.7 MB, less than 26.07% of Python3 online submissions for Sort List.

 # Solution:

 Time complexity: O(nlogn)
-Space complexity: O(n)
+Space complexity: O(1)

-This is not the most ideal solution because it does not use O(1) space.
-The way I approach it is to first traverse through the linked list, and then save and sort each node in a list.
-A linked list is later created from the list and then returned.
-Since all nodes are saved in a list, the space complexity is O(n), and since the sorting algorithm is the built-in quick sort, the time complexity is O(nlogn).
+This solution solves the problem by the concept of merge sort.
+Each time, we reduce the list into sublists by seperating it in the middle, until the lists are of length 1 or 2.
+If the sublist consists of 1 node only, then return it.
+If the sublist consists of 2, then sort it by comparing the two values and then return it.
+Therefore, the returned lists become sorted lists.
+At this moment, we only need to convert the problem to merge two sorted lists multiple times.